 On October 8, 1947, 115 Marlborough was acquired from Mary Post by Bernard Metz, a writer, and Josephine (Giuseppa) Giuliana.
 They married soon thereafter and made 115 Marlborough their home and operated it as a lodging house.
 On September 12, 1949, they transferred the property into his name as trustee of The Concord Trust.

 On February 21, 1950, Bernard and Giuseppa Metz changed their names to Bernard Mayne and Josephine G. Mayne.
 They continued to live at 115 Marlborough until about 1950.

 On March 11, 1953, 115 Marlborough was acquired from Bernard Mayne by Josephine Mayne’s parents, Salvatore Giuliana and Crocifissa (Tabbi) Giuliana.
 They lived in Jamaica Plain.

 On October 15, 1954, 115 Marlborough was acquired from the Giulianas by Nazarino Joseph Mazzola.

 On October 26, 1955, 115 Marlborough was acquired from Nazarino Joseph Mazzola by Miss Mary Angela Cocuzzo.
-They were first cousins, sharing the same maternal grandparents (Mary Cocuzzo was the daughter of Domenic Cocuzzo and Angela (Deluca) Cocuzzo, and Nazarino Joseph Mazzola was the son of Gerardo Antonio Mazzola and Maria (DeLuca) Mazzola).
+They were first cousins, sharing the same maternal grandparents, Pasquale and Maria (Antonelli) DeLuca (Mary Cocuzzo was the daughter of Domenic Cocuzzo and Angelina (Deluca) Cocuzzo, and Nazarino Joseph Mazzola was the son of Gerardo Antonio Mazzola and Maria Nicola (DeLuca) Mazzola).